casys-kaist/sia/README.md

 Preprocessed dataset will be prepared in `dataset/amazon` directory.

+[^2]: Jianmo Ni, Jiacheng Li, and Julian McAuley.
+2019.
+Justifying Recommendations using Distantly-Labeled Reviews and Fine-Grained Aspects.
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP).

 ### MemeTracker Dataset

-You can download MemeTracker dataset with the following commands.
+You can download [MemeTracker dataset](https://snap.stanford.edu/data/memetracker9.html)[^3] with the following commands.
 The dataset consists of multiple files, so you can download a few of them.
 Downloaded dataset files will be placed in `dataset/raw_dataset` directory.

 ```shell
 $ cd dataset/raw_dataset